Etobicoke North (federal electoral district)

-Etobicoke North (Etobicoke-Nord) is a federal electoral district in Toronto, Ontario, Canada, that has been represented by one Member of Parliament in the House of Commons of Canada since 1979.
+Etobicoke North (Etobicoke-Nord) is a federal electoral district in Toronto, Ontario, Canada, that has been represented in the House of Commons of Canada since 1979.
 It covers the neighbourhood of Rexdale, in the northern part of the Etobicoke district of Toronto.

 The riding was created in 1976 from parts of Etobicoke and York West.
-In the House of Commons, the riding has been represented by Liberal Kirsty Duncan since 2008.
+In the House of Commons, the riding has been represented by Liberal John Zerucelli.

 Geography

 The riding consists of the northwestern part of the City of Toronto.
 The eastern boundary is the Humber River East Branch and the Humber River from Steeles Avenue West south to a point just to the east of the Dixon Road.
 The southern boundary runs west from the Humber River along Dixon Road to Martin Grove Road to Eglinton Avenue to the western limit of the city.
 The western and northern limits of the ridings are formed by the city limits.

 In addition to Rexdale, the riding also contains the neighbourhoods of The Elms, Humberwood, Kingsview Village, Thistletown, and Willowridge.

 This riding gained territory from Etobicoke Centre during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding will lose Humber Heights-Westmount to York South—Weston—Etobicoke.
+This change will come into effect upon the calling of the 2025 Canadian federal election.